EshwariPonnamanda/f1-race-analyzer/README.md

 **Eshwari Ponnamanda**

-Made with ❤️ for learning, building, and celebrating Formula 1 🏎️
+Made with passion for learning, building, and Formula 1 🏎️